We aim to deliver practical courses in a range of modern foreign languages to students who are not language specialists.

 For students with ‘free choice’ credits: the majority of our courses have a 20 credit rating and run for the entire session (both semesters).

 Occasionally, we are able to take Erasmus students who are unable to attend the whole session, but special arrangements regarding assessment have to be made in these cases.
-You must always seek LEAP's permission in the first place.
+You must always seek permission from the LEAP Office in the first instance.

-New members of the Public will be able to apply from 23 August 2017 up to the start of classes by completing and submitting the online enrolment form.
+New members of the Public will be able to enrol from 23 August 2019 up to the start of classes by completing and submitting the online enrolment form.
 Only if you need to speak to a tutor during registration week do you need to come in to the University.

 See course dates for term dates.